lni-dev/moodle-qtype_regexmatch/README.md

 - Step-by-Step Guide: https://docs.moodle.org/404/en/Step-by-step_Installation_Guide_for_Ubuntu

 ## Regex Match Installation

+Install the Regex Match plugin using any of the methods below.
+After the installation the moodle administration website `Website Administration` must be visited.

 ### Installation Using Git
 To install using git for the latest version (the master branch), type this command in the